Guadalajara Cathedral: Exterior

-Aerial view of the cathedral's exterior.
+Lateral view of the cathedral's exterior.

 The exterior of the cathedral is influenced by Spanish Renaissance architecture, however, the two towers take influence from Neo-Gothic architecture.
 The main building is geometric and proportional, typical of a basilica plan.
 The front of the cathedral has pilasters in colossal order framing the largest entrance.
 The entrances at the front are semicircular arches with pilasters on either side.
 The base of the towers are square with four pinnacles that lead into conical towers topped with Greek crosses.
 The top of the towers are yellow with blue tile accents.